spicecadet/quicksilver_scripts/multidev-creation-alert/README.md

 This directory should be copied to your site's /private/scripts/quicksilver directory.
 Credentials that are required for this script to work can be kept in a secrets.json file which will be stored in your site's private directory.
 Copy the secrets-example.json file to secrets.json and add values for the script parameters.

+The instructions show how to upload your secrets.json file to your site's private directory.
 ```bash
 # Get SFTP credentials for your site and connect
 terminus connection:info  --field=sftp_command site.env